home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 #### Accessories are all listed as not responding

-There are some reports where the IGMP settings of a router were causing issues.
-With the wrong IGMP settings all accessories will stop responding a few minutes after Home Assistant (re)started.
-To solve this, turn off your router IGMP settings: **IGMP Proxy**, **IGMP Snooping** and **IGMP Fast Leave**.
+There are reports where the IGMP settings in a router were causing issues with HomeKit.
+This resulted in a situation where all of the Home Assistant HomeKit accessories stopped responding a few minutes after Home Assistant (re)started.
+Double check your router's IGPM settings if you experiencing this issue.
+The default IGMP settings typically work best.

 See [specific entity doesn't work](#specific-entity-doesnt-work)